Hywan/mnt.io/content/articles/2019-08-29-announcing-the-first-postgres-extension-to-run-webassembly/index.md

 +++
-title = "Announcing the first Postgres extension to run WebAssembly" date = "2019-08-29"
+title = "Announcing the first Postgres extension to run WebAssembly" date = "2019-08-29" description = "This article presents `wasmer-postgres`: the first Postgres extension to run WebAssembly.
+The article explores some possibilities.
+This is super experimental!"
 [taxonomies]
 keywords=["rust", "webassembly", "postgres", "runtime", "binding"] [extra]